loading

 What is Core Drilling?

-Core drilling is a method for cutting holes using a cylindrical diamond-tipped drill bit.
-It removes material as a solid core, minimizing surrounding damage and producing clean cuts for:
+Core drilling is a highly specialized method for cutting precise, large-diameter holes using a cylindrical, diamond-tipped drill bit.
+Instead of pulverizing the target material, a professional diamond core bit cuts along the perimeter to remove the material as a solid core, minimizing surrounding structural damage and producing clean, surgical cuts.

 Wet Core Drilling